Louis-Gaston Mayila: Early life and political career

 On 16 July 2007, Mayila announced the formation of a new party, the UPRN, which was intended to be part of the Presidential Majority coalition of parties supporting President Bongo.
 Bongo promptly dismissed Mayila from the government in a decree issued on the same day, appointing Jean-François Ndongou to take over his portfolio.
 Mayila, still awaiting the legalization of the UPRN, met with Bongo on 3 October 2007 to explain the difficulties his new party was experiencing and "to resolve misunderstandings".
 On 12 January 2008, Mayila held a press conference to announce that the party had been legally recognized and would therefore participate in the April 2008 local elections.
 Mayila remained supportive of Bongo following his dismissal from the government; in his office, he kept a photograph of himself whispering into Bongo's ear.
 Speaking to the Associated Press in March 2008, he said that Gabon was "neither dictatorship nor democracy, neither paradise nor hell.
 We are something in between."
 While acknowledging the country's problems—"no roads, not enough schools, too much unemployment"—he stressed that Gabonese would "fix things on our own time, in our own way—peacefully—not through war."

 Omar Bongo died in June 2009.
 As the President of the UPRN, Mayila backed opposition candidate Pierre Mamboundou for the 30 August 2009 presidential election; the UPRN was one of several parties to support Mamboundou in an effort to unite behind a single opposition candidate.
 Immediately following the coalition's selection of Mamboundou, Mayila told the press on 21 July 2009: "You have asked for a single candidate for the opposition ...
 I offer you hope, I offer you a new way for Gabon."
 Following the election, Mayila held a press conference on 31 August 2009 in which he claimed that Mamboundou had won the election with 39.15% of the vote.
 The other two main candidates, Ali-Ben Bongo and André Mba Obame, also claimed victory, but Mayila said that the figures he provided, which included a breakdown of votes from each province, "demonstrate[d] clearly" that Mamboundou was the winner.

 Business career

-Aside from politics, Mayila has also served as president of numerous companies, notably national airlines.
-He has been the President of Air Inter Gabon, COFMA (Compagnie Forestière de Tsamba Magotsi), AGAR, and Air Gabon.
+Aside from politics, Mayila also served as president of numerous companies, notably national airlines.
+He was the President of Air Inter Gabon, COFMA (Compagnie Forestière de Tsamba Magotsi), AGAR, and Air Gabon.

+Death

+In 2024, Mayila died in Montreuil sur Mer France on 4 February 2025, from a medical condition at the age of 78.

 Awards

-Mayila has received many national awards for his service in politics, not only from Gabon but from other African nations and France.
+Mayila received many national awards for his service in politics, not only from Gabon but from other African nations and France.
 The official French titles are given below: